PTSD Awareness Month

 June is post traumatic stress disorder (PTSD) Awareness Month.
 In the UK it is believed that 1 in 3 people will have experienced a traumatic event in their life.
-Trauma can be caused by any kind of abuse, physical, emotional, sexual, witnessing abuse, witnessing any kind of crime, arelationship breakdown, workplace bullying, war etc. On the anniversary of the Grenfell fire this brings PTSD into sharp focus.
-Residents still recovering from what they witnessed, in many cases having no permanent home and no real answers as to why
+Trauma can be caused by any kind of abuse, physical, emotional, sexual, witnessing abuse, witnessing any kind of crime, a relationship breakdown, workplace bullying, war etc. On the anniversary of the Grenfell fire this brings PTSD into sharp focus.
+Residents are still recovering from what they witnessed in 2016.
+In many cases having no permanent home and no real answers as to why they were no real safety measure in place for them.

 PTSD is often associated more with men that women, however this paper by Miranda Olff from 2016 states that PTSD is experienced by 5-6% or men and 10-12% of women.
 However, more gender and sex-sensitive research is required to understand this picture fully.
-It is also #menshealthweek this week (11-17 June), so emphasising the importance of talking and seeking help cannot be overstated.
+It is also Mens Health Week the third week in June, so emphasising the importance of talking and seeking help cannot be overstated.
 Men are less likely to seek help and more likely to self-medicate with alcohol or drugs due to social expectations and stigma.

 There may well be changes in someone’s behaviour if they are experience PTSD.
 In the workplace you might see someone having more regular or increased panic attacks, poor concentration, mood swings, irritability and/or emotional numbing.
-You may in some cases notice increase alcohol misuse or coming into work still under the influence.
+You may in some cases notice an increase in alcohol misuse.
+They may be coming into work still under the influence.
 Inviting them to speak to you in a quiet space is a good start.
 Even if they don’t want to tell you anything in that moment, it starts to build a relationship of trust.
 Let them know you are ready to listen, whenever they want to speak to you.

 2. Take the time to listen actively

-3. Do not force someone to relieve their experience
+3. Do not force someone to relive their experience

 This links to point two, give the person the time and space they need.
 Reassure them what they gone through is an understandable reaction/feeling to a traumatic event(s).
 Also be mindful in most cases, as managers and colleagues we are not trained counsellors.
 Only encourage them to speak about their reactions (not necessarily the event) if and when they are ready to do so.